The Frozen Dead: Reception

-Among modern-day critics, American academic film historians Stephanie Boluk and Wylie Lenz point out 'the recent trend of mashing up zombies with other literary or cinematic genres.
-There are numerous films based on genre-crossing gimmicks such as zombies + Nazis' as in The Frozen Dead.
-But 'There is no immediately self-evident reason why so many texts combine Nazis with zombies, aside from the fact that the Third Reich remains a preferred source of evil in American cinema'.
+Among modern-day critics, American academic film historians Stephanie Boluk and Wylie Lenz point out "the recent trend of mashing up zombies with other literary or cinematic genres.
+There are numerous films based on genre-crossing gimmicks such as zombies + Nazis" as in The Frozen Dead.
+But "There is no immediately self-evident reason why so many texts combine Nazis with zombies, aside from the fact that the Third Reich remains a preferred source of evil in American cinema".
 Boluk and Lenz make reference to Canadian critic Glenn Kay, who writes: 'Why so many zombie films return to this subject remains a mystery'.

 But Herzberg sees such mash-ups as diminutions of historical realities.
-'All in all,' he writes, The Frozen Dead continues the growing Nazi/sci-fi subgenre, artfully reducing Nazi atrocities, as well as their ambitions for world conquest, into comic-book schlock, with decapitated[sic] heads with special telepathic powers and detached arms which kill, though not necessarily for the Führer, but just for the hell of it'.
+"All in all," he writes, "The Frozen Dead continues the growing Nazi/sci-fi subgenre, artfully reducing Nazi atrocities, as well as their ambitions for world conquest, into comic-book schlock, with decapitated[sic] heads with special telepathic powers and detached arms which kill, though not necessarily for the Führer, but just for the hell of it".

 Hamilton finds that while the film 'starts off promisingly enough' with 'blood-curdling screams and the sight of a thug with a whip leading a party of stumbling wretches chained together', it 'quickly careens downwards and goes from quirky to utterly absurd'.
 For example, he wonders 'what the top [Nazi] brass thought they could achieve with 1,500 storm troopers in the days of nuclear proliferation?'
 He is, however, complimentary about Kathleen Breck, writing that 'Despite the obvious limitations of playing a head in a box, Breck manages to bring a great deal of sympathy to the role, simply by using her eyes and facial expressions - while [director of photography Willis] Boulton defuses the inherent foolishness of the concept by bathing the scene in an eerie blue glow.
-The closing moments with Elsa's frantic pleading - "Bury me, bury me" - over and over again are genuinely haunting'.
+The closing moments with Elsa's frantic pleading "Bury me, bury me" – over and over again are genuinely haunting'.

 Bryan Senn, an American film critic, also ponders Elsa's head.
 'Exactly what [Dr. Norberg] thinks this has to do with defrosting his Stormtrooper-sicles remains rather vague, except that he wants a "living brain" to study'.
 Senn finds 'this odd British-American co-production' largely uninteresting, writing: 'While a wall covered with arms, a freezer full of Nazis and a head on a table (with ghastly blue makeup and a plastic dome for a skull to expose the grey matter) keeps this film firmly entrenched in the bizarre, endless (and pointless) scenes of talk, talk, talk sink it in a quagmire of apathy'.

-But British critic Phil Hardy's brief review is even more damning.
-He calls the film 'an outlandish offering', although 'far superior to It!, and says, 'Leder's pedestrian direction cannot remove the delirium of images such as the rack of arms ready for use and Breck's soulful boxed-in head'.
+British critic Phil Hardy calls the film "an outlandish offering" although "far superior to It!'" and says, "Leder's pedestrian direction cannot remove the delirium of images such as the rack of arms ready for use and Breck's soulful boxed-in head".